lonerapier/lonerapier.github.io/docs/cli/plugin.md

 By default, `plugin install` and `plugin add` clone, fetch, and build plugins in parallel across all your CPU cores.
 On memory-constrained machines (low-end laptops, Raspberry Pi, small VPS instances, restrictive CI runners) this can exhaust RAM or overwhelm the system because each worker may kick off its own `npm install` / `npm run build` at the same time.

+> [!note]
+> Most community plugins now ship with a pre-built `dist/` directory.
+When Quartz finds this, it skips the installation and build steps entirely, making the process much faster and lighter on resources.
+This section is primarily relevant for plugins in development or those that don't provide pre-built distribution.

 If `plugin install` fails, hangs, or OOMs on your machine, lower the concurrency with `--concurrency` / `-c`:

 ```shell